 Planning Your Bot

-A Symphony bot can be thought of as an automated version of a human performing specific tasks in Symphony.
+A bot on Symphony Messaging can be thought of as an automated version of a human performing specific tasks in Symphony chats.
 Most actions that an end user is able to perform in Symphony can be performed by a bot as well.

 Each bot has a unique identity represented by a service account that has similar features to an end-user account such as a name and avatar.